LASOR: Learning Accurate 3D Human Pose and Shape Via Synthetic Occlusion-Aware Data and Neural Mesh Rendering: Introduction

 \section{Introduction}

-Human pose and shape estimation from a single image is a challenging 3D vision problem.
-It may promote many promising applications, such as human-computer interaction, computer graphics, virtual fitting room, video understanding, etc. Recent years have witnessed the rise of various deep-learning-based methods \cite{SMPL-X:2019,kolotouros2019spin,zanfir2018monocular,tan2017indirect,pavlakos2018learning}.
-Such methods provide impressive 3D human pose estimation results using a single RGB image.
-However, occlusion remains a major challenge for images in the wild, where self-occlusions, person-object occlusions and inter-person occlusions are common.
-It is hard to achieve good performance when recovering the full 3D human body shape without explicitly taking occlusions into account.
+\IEEEPARstart{H}{uman} pose and shape estimation from a single image is a challenging 3D vision problem.
+It may promote many promising applications, such as human-computer interaction, computer graphics, virtual fitting room, video understanding, etc. Recently various deep-learning-based methods have been proposed to address this problem \cite{SMPL-X:2019,kolotouros2019spin,zanfir2018monocular,tan2017indirect,pavlakos2018learning}.
+Such methods provide impressive 3D human pose estimation results from a single RGB image.
+However, occlusion remains a major challenge for images in the wild, where self-occlusions, person-object occlusions and inter-person occlusions usually appear.
+It is difficult to achieve good performance when recovering the full 3D human body shape without explicitly taking occlusions into account.
 In this paper, we mainly focus on estimating the full 3D human pose and shape from a single RGB image under various occlusion cases.